AhmetVCetin04/DBWarden/README.md

 The `info` dictionaries shown above allow you to pass ClickHouse-specific instructions (engine, ORDER BY keys, codecs, TTLs, custom data types, etc.) directly from SQLAlchemy models.
 When `database_type = "clickhouse"`, DBWarden uses those hints while generating SQL.
+This workflow has been validated in a production-style ClickHouse environment (`dbwarden init → make-migrations → migrate`) so ClickHouse deployments are now considered production ready.

 ## Complete Example